top of page

 How Are District Leaders Selected?

-If a District Leader resigns or is removed from office during his/her/their term, replacement is governed by local Committee rules, not state law.
-The government will not spend resources on a special election for an internal Party position.
-Nor will most political parties.
-Usually, as under the By-Laws of the Hastings Democratic Committee, the Chair appoints a replacement, based on recommendations from a Committee on Vacancies, also appointed by the Chair.
-Anyone appointed outside the regular election cycle will be up for election and face a possible primary in the next year that District Leaders are elected—just like all the other District Leaders.
+If a District Leader resigns or is removed from office before a term has been completed, replacement is governed by local Committee rules, not State law.
+The government will not spend resources on a special election for an internal party position, nor will most political parties.
+Usually, as under the By-Laws of the Hastings Democratic Committee, the Chair will appoint a replacement, based on recommendations from the current District Leaders.
+Anyone appointed outside the regular election cycle will be up for election—and face a potential primary challenge, just like all other District Leaders—in the next year that District Leaders are elected.

 District Leaders have four main functions.

-1. The largest part of the job is "getting out the vote."
+The largest part of the job is "getting out the vote."
 Before every party primary, general election, or referendum, using publicly available voting records, District Leaders engage in various activities to reach the voters in our districts.
-We bring literature door to door, make telephone calls, send out mailings and emails, put up posters and signs, write and place ads in local newspapers, write letters to the editor to remind people to vote and tell them about candidates or issues, etc. District Leaders now also use social media to communicate with potential supporters.
-The Hastings Democratic Committee maintains a website, Facebook page and an email list.
+We bring literature door to door, make telephone calls, send out mailings and emails, put up posters and signs, write and place ads in local newspapers, write letters to the editor reminding residents to vote, communicate with potential supporters via social medial, and talk to people about the candidates, issues, etc. The Hastings Democratic Committee maintains a website, Facebook page, and an email list.
 We host virtual meetings and events.
-Hastings Democrats are invited to subscribe to our communications by going to www.hastingsdems.org.
+Hastings Democrats are invited to subscribe to our communications by visiting www.hastingsdems.org.

-District Leaders may host "coffees" or "know-your-candidates" forums, either in our homes or at a local meeting place like the James V. Harmon Community Center or on a remote platform.
-Each of us is primarily responsible for reaching the voters in our own district—which is one reason we try to get to know Democratic voters between elections—but we all work together on community-wide efforts to get Democratic, and sympathetic independent, voters to the polls.
+District Leaders may host "coffees" or "meet-the-candidates" forums, either in our homes, at a local meeting place like the James V. Harmon Community Center or on a remote platform.
+Each of us is primarily responsible for reaching the voters in our own district—which is one reason we try to get to know Democratic voters between elections—but we all work together on community-wide efforts to get Democratic and sympathetic independent voters to the polls.

-2. Perhaps the most important aspect of our work is interviewing and nominating candidates for local village office.
-Our annual caucus is usually held during the third week of January before the March election.
+Perhaps the most important aspect of our work is interviewing and nominating candidates for local village office.
 Starting in November, the Hastings Democratic Committee advertises for and interviews potential candidates for Village Trustee, Village Justice, and Mayor.
 We try to recruit people who have been active in community affairs, even if not in the Democratic Party, for these offices.

-3. District Leaders are expected to participate to some degree in internal "party politics" such as meetings of the Town of Greenburgh Democratic Committee.
-The Chair of the Village Democratic Committee is automatically a member of the Executive Committee of the Greenburgh Democratic Committee.
-We vote at the conventions held by the Greenburgh Town Committee, as well as on certain decisions made at the County Convention, for example, selecting candidates for County judgeships and delegates to the State Democratic Convention.
+District Leaders are expected to participate to some degree in internal "party politics," such as meetings of the Greenburgh Democratic Town Committee.
+The Chair of the Village Democratic Committee is automatically a member of the Executive Committee of the Greenburgh Committee.
+Village District Leaders all have a vote at the conventions held by the Greenburgh Committee, as well as on certain decisions made at conventions of the Westchester County Democratic Committee, such as selecting candidates for County judgeships and delegates to the State Democratic Convention.
 Our votes are public and part of the record of each committee.

-4. Finally, Democratic District Leaders are expected to "build" and maintain the structure of the Democratic Party in our village.
+Finally, Democratic District Leaders are expected to build and maintain the structure of the Democratic Party in our village.
 The Committee holds monthly meetings, usually at 8:00 pm on the first Wednesday of the month (except August).
-Due to the pandemic, these meetings are currently held online.
-The meetings usually have a “public” segment which registered Democrats may attend to exchange ideas and meet with elected officials.
-The balance of the meetings are member-only discussions of internal procedures and party strategy.
-Although Committee meetings are not required to be public by either State law or party rules, the Committee chooses to do so to foster communication between voters and our local leaders.
-Hastings Democrats are notified of meetings via our email-blast list and can register to attend the public component by requesting a link at least one day in advance of the meeting via an email to hastingsdems10706@gmail.com.
+These meetings are usually held at the James V. Harmon Community Center, but are sometimes held via Zoom.
+The meetings usually have a “public” segment that registered Democrats may attend to exchange ideas and meet with elected officials.
+The balance of the meetings are members-only discussions of internal procedures and party strategy.
+Although Committee meetings are not required to be public by either State law or party rules, the Committee chooses to do so to foster communication with voters and our local leaders.
+To receive notices of our meetings, Hastings Democrats may send an email request to hastingsdems10706@gmail.com.

 Of course a certain amount of mundane work is associated with keeping a political party going: fund-raising and managing the bank account; preparing materials for mailings to voters or flyers to give out at the train station or petitions; organizing a party presence at village-wide events; filing financial and other statements in compliance with the election law; certifying District Leaders to the Town and County Committee chairs; etc. On Election Day, in addition to urging people to vote, District Leaders check the voting machines and voters' lists at each polling place at the beginning of the day (to make sure that they are "zero") and at the end when the results are compiled.
 In Hastings this is something of a ritual, but unfortunately, in many places it is necessary and important to prevent election fraud.